dedickinson/webapp-variations/README.md

 please treat them as labs that demonstrate basic elements but need to be further refined before being released to your fan-base.
 * Leading on from that last point, I may not explicitly tell you to shutdown or delete all resources but be mindful that you need to be responsible for what you deploy.
 Try to shutdown/stop/delete things once you've tried them out - this will save you money and is a good idea from a security perspective.

+_Why Weather Balloon?_ It's just a name I've been using for small projects.

 ## Feedback etc